sinanseslikaya/mmf_optimizer/README.md

 ```

 ## Disclaimer
-*This tool provides estimates based on 2025 tax law data.
+*This tool provides estimates based on 2026 tax data.
 It is not financial or tax advice.
 Always consult with a certified tax professional regarding your specific tax situation.*